-Pek Lum is the chief architect of the science behind Auransa’s technology, combining her deep understanding of genomics and her vast experience in applying data science in the pharmaceutical industry.
-Before founding the computationally-driven pharmaceutical company, Lum was an early employee of Ayasdi, a deep tech software company.
-Holding the positions of vice president of product and chief data scientist, she created early business verticals and helped grow the company.
-Lum started off her career at Rosetta Inpharmatics, a pioneer in genomics and microarray technology.
-After Rosetta's acquisition by Merck, she continued to champion the integration of data science into biology, contributing to Merck’s development pipeline.
-Lum received her undergraduate degree as a Monbusho Scholar at Hokkaido University, Japan and received her Ph.D. studying yeast genetics at the University of Washington, Seattle.
+Pek Lum is the co-founder and CEO of Auransa Inc., a computationally-driven pharmaceutical company.
+She is the chief architect of the science behind Auransa’s technology, combining her deep understanding of genomics and her vast experience in applying data science in the pharmaceutical industry.
+Before founding Auransa, Pek was an early employee and vice president of Product and chief data scientist for Ayasdi, a deep tech software company, where she created early business verticals and helped grow the company.
+Pek started off her career at Rosetta Inpharmatics, a pioneer in genomics and microarray technology.
+After Rosetta's acquisition by Merck, Pek continued to champion the integration of data science into biology, contributing to Merck’s development pipeline.
+Pek did her undergraduate degree as a Monbusho Scholar at Hokkaido University, Japan and received her PhD studying yeast genetics at the University of Washington, Seattle.
 Her work has been widely published in scientific and medical journals, such as Nature and Cell, and her research has contributed to discoveries in drug development and the understanding of complex diseases.

 Christina Puntiel '20, M.S.
 (2022-2025)

-Quality Control Microbiologist, Cell Therapy Development and Operations, Bristol Meyers Squibb
+Quality Control Microbiologist, Cell Therapy Development and Operations, Bristol Myers Squibb

-Senior Scientist, Center for Discovery and Innovation; Co-Director, Institute for Cancer and Infectious Disease, Hackensak Meridian Health
+Senior Scientist, Center for Discovery and Innovation and Co-Director of the Institute for Cancer and Infectious Disease, Hackensack Meridian Center for Discovery & Innovation

-Benjamin Tycko recently moved with his research group from Columbia University Medical Center to Hackensack University Medical Center (HUMC) and the HMH Center for Discovery and Innovation (CDI.)
+Benjamin Tycko recently moved with his research group from Columbia University Medical Center to Hackensack University Medical Center (HUMC) and the HMH Center for Discovery and Innovation (CDI) as a senior scientist in the Department of Biomedical Research, director of the Division of Genetics & Epigenetics, and co-director of co-director of the Institute for Cancer and Infectious Disease co-director of co-director of the Institute for Cancer and Infectious Disease.
 He is a member of the John Theurer Cancer Center (JTCC) at HUMC, and the Lombardi Comprehensive Cancer Center (LCCC) of Georgetown University, where he co-directs the Molecular Oncology Program.
-Dr. Tycko graduated from Princeton University with a BA in 1979 and then from New York University School of Medicine with an M.D. and Ph.D. in 1984.
+Dr. Tycko graduated from Princeton University with a BA in 1979 and then from New York University School of Medicine with an MD and PhD in 1984.
 He did a residency and post-doctoral fellowship in Pathology at Stanford University, followed by a brief instructorship at Harvard University.
-He then joined Columbia University in 1991, where he directed a continuously NIH-funded research laboratory, progressing through the academic ranks to a professorship in the Department of Pathology and Cell Biology, which he held for the past decade before accepting the current position at HUMC.
+He then joined Columbia University in 1991, where he directed a continuously NIH-funded research laboratory, progressing through the academic ranks to a professorship in the Department of Pathology & Cell Biology, which he held for the past decade before accepting the current position at HUMC.
 Dr. Tycko's research group has had a long-standing focus on understanding genetics and epigenetics in human development and disease, resulting in a total of more than 160 peer-reviewed publications.
 Current work in the Tycko laboratory includes: (i) the analysis of epigenomic effects that occur downstream of chromosomal aneuploidies, using trisomy 21 as a model system, (ii) combined genetic-epigenetic mapping as a “post-GWAS” approach to pinpoint functional genetic variants that underlie inter-individual differences in cancer risk, and (iii) studies on the mechanisms of epigenetically acting anti-cancer drugs in mouse models of cancer.